mvolkmann/blog/src/swift-ui.md

     "https://developer.apple.com/design/human-interface-guidelines/ios/views/action-sheets/",
     "Action Sheet" %}

-  - alert that presents two or more choices related to the current context
+  - an alert that presents two or more choices related to the current context
   - on small screens, slides in from bottom
   - on large screens, appears as a Popover
   - can use to request confirmation before a destructive operation